microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.6.md

 A `// @ts-ignore` comment suppresses all errors that originate on the following line.
 It is recommended practice to have the remainder of the comment following `@ts-ignore` explain which error is being suppressed.

-Please note that this comment only suppresses the error reporting, and we recommend you use this comments _very sparingly_.
+Please note that this comment only suppresses the error reporting, and we recommend you use these comments _very sparingly_.

 ## Faster `tsc --watch`